How to monitor JVM with OpenTelemetry

-We are constantly working on contributing monitoring support for various sources, the latest in that line is support for JVM monitoring using the OpenTelemetry collector.
-If you are as excited as we are, take a look at the details of this support in OpenTelemetry’s repo.
+We are continuously adding monitoring support for different sources.
+The latest addition is support for JVM monitoring using the OpenTelemetry collector.
+You can find more details about this support in OpenTelemetry’s repository.

-Here JVM monitoring is handled using the JMX metrics receiver from OpenTelemetry.
+Here, JVM monitoring is managed using the JMX metrics receiver from OpenTelemetry.

 Performance metrics are the most important to monitor for JVM.
 Here’s a list of signals to keep track of: